OsmTravel/OsmGo/README.md

 ### Dev
-Osm Go! is a _hybrid_ application utilizing Ionic 4 and Cordova with Angular 8.
+Osm Go! is a _hybrid_ application using Ionic 4 and Cordova with Angular 8.
 It uses the map rendering engine Mapbox GL JS to display and run the in-app map.

 #### Installation
 1) Install npm dependencies globally